aormorningstar/SymbolicMajoranas/README.md

 # SymbolicMajoranas

 Functionality for working symbolically with operators that are sums of products of Majorana operators on the sites of a lattice.
-It's still under development.
+It's still a work in progress.

 ## Author